imog63/ApamaBuilderExample/README.txt

 SAMPLE

-   Denial Of Service sample java application
+   Sample correlator plugins using the Java Plugin Development Kit (PDK)

 DESCRIPTION

-   The Event Correlator is used to detect Denial of Service attacks from one or more hosts through detection of high densities of 'Ping' events.
-   Periodic alerts are emitted with the address of the originating host and the number of Ping events detected.
-This java monitor demonstrates the use of prepared event expression templates, allowing for performance optimisation in applications which carry out a significant amount of event expression creation.
+   Library source and associated MonitorScript programs to demonstrate the development of EPL plugins written in Java.

 COPYRIGHT NOTICE

-   $Copyright(c) 2002-2006, 2008, 2009, 2013 Progress Software Corporation.
+   $Copyright(c) 2013 Progress Software Corporation.
 All Rights Reserved.$
-   $Copyright (c) 2013 - 2017 Software AG, Darmstadt, Germany and/or Software AG USA Inc., Reston, VA, USA, and/or its subsidiaries and/or its affiliates and/or their licensors.$
+   $Copyright (c) 2013-2017 Software AG, Darmstadt, Germany and/or Software AG USA Inc., Reston, VA, USA, and/or its subsidiaries and/or its affiliates and/or their licensors.$
    Use, reproduction, transfer, publication or disclosure is prohibited except as specifically provided for in your License Agreement with Software AG

 FILES

    README.txt                This file
-   dos-feed.evt                 Sample event data build.xml                    XML-based build file src/Ping.java                Abstraction of a ping event src/PingAlert.java           Abstraction of a ping alert event src/PingChecker.java         Worker monitor used to detect DOS attacks src/Dos.java                 Factory monitor to start PingCheckers src/META-INF/jmon-jar.xml    Deployment descriptor for the sample
+   build.xml                 ANT build file for all plugins

+   SimplePlugin.java         Source for the simple example, using the Java API SimplePlugin.mon          MonitorScript code for the Java simple example SimplePlugin.xml          XML deployment descriptor for the Simple plugin jar SimplePluginSample.txt    Reference output for the simple plugin

+   ComplexPlugin.java        Source for the complex example, using the Java API ComplexPlugin.mon         MonitorScript code for the Java complex example ComplexPlugin.xml         XML deployment descriptor for the Complex plugin jar ComplexPluginSample.txt   Reference output for the complex plugin

+   SendPlugin.java           Source for the send example, using the Java API SendPlugin.mon            MonitorScript code for the Java send example SendPlugin.xml            XML deployment descriptor for the Send plugin jar SendPluginSample.txt      Reference output for the send plugin

+   SubscribePlugin.java      Source for the subscribe example, using the Java API SubscribePlugin.mon       MonitorScript code for the Java subscribe example SubscribePlugin.xml       XML deployment descriptor for the Subscribe plugin jar SubscribePluginSample.txt Reference output for the subscribe plugin

-BUILDING THE SAMPLE
+BUILDING THE SAMPLES

-   It is recommended that you copy this sample folder to an area of your APAMA_WORK directory rather than running it directly from the installation directory.
+   It is recommended (especially for Windows users) that you copy this sample folder to an area of your APAMA_WORK directory rather than running it directly from the installation directory.
 For Windows users with UAC enabled this step is required to avoid access denied errors when writing to the sample directory.

+   The Java samples use the Java EPL plugin API.

-   A Java compiler and optionally Apache Ant are required in order to build the sample.
-Check the documentation for the recommended versions.
+   Note also that Apache ANT is also required to build the plugins using the supplied build.xml.

-   ** To build the sample on UNIX (Linux) **

-   Source the apama_env file located in the installation bin directory to set the environment variables required for building the sample.
-To build either run ant, or compile and archive directly in the src directory i.e.

-    >ant

-   or

-    >cd src
-    >javac -classpath "$APAMA_HOME/lib/ap-correlator-extension-api.jar" *.java
-    >jar -cf ../dos-jmon.jar META-INF/jmon-jar.xml *.class

-   ** To build the sample on Microsoft Windows **
+   ** To build the samples **

-   Either start a new "Apama Command Prompt" from the Start Menu, or from an existing command prompt run the apama_env script located in the installation bin directory to set the environment variables required for building the sample.
-To build, either run ant, or compile and archive directly in the src directory i.e.

-    >ant

-   or

-    >cd src
-    >javac -classpath "%APAMA_HOME%\lib\ap-correlator-extension-api.jar" *.java
-    >jar -cf ..\dos-jmon.jar META-INF\jmon-jar.xml *.class
+   Run ant in the current directory:

+   $ ant

+   A successful build will produce four output files:

+      simple_plugin.jar
+      complex_plugin.jar
+      send_plugin.jar
+      subscribe_plugin.jar

-RUNNING THE SAMPLE
+RUNNING THE SAMPLES

+   Running of the samples requires access to the Correlator and Apama command line tools.

    To ensure that the environment is configured correctly for Apama, all the commands below should be executed from an Apama Command Prompt, or from a shell or command prompt where the bin\apama_env script has been run (or on Unix, sourced).

    1. Start the Apama Correlator in the Apama Command Prompt by
       running:

-      > correlator --java
+      > correlator -j

       The Apama Command Prompt can be started using the Windows Start Menu shortcut.

-   2. (in a separate command prompt/terminal) inject the application jar:

-     >engine_inject -j dos-jmon.jar

-   3. (in a separate command prompt/terminal) register the event receiver and write events to stdout:

-     >engine_receive

-   4. (in a separate command prompt/terminal) send the events:

-     >engine_send dos-feed.evt
+   2. Navigate to the folder that contains this README.txt, and Inject the simple_plugin test Jar, followed by the corresponding monitorScript code:

+      > engine_inject -j -v simple_plugin.jar
+      > engine_inject -v SimplePlugin.mon

+      if you built the sample in the Apama install directory - otherwise, replace the path with the location you copied the sample to.

+   3. Repeat the previous step with the other plugins.

 SAMPLE OUTPUT

-   The output of the engine_receive window should match the sample_output.txt file (ignoring BATCH tags).

-   (Note that since this sample is time-dependent, the exact output may vary slightly if the machine is loaded)
+   SimplePlugin.mon should produce output similar to the file SimplePluginSample.txt

+   ComplexPlugin.mon should produce output similar to the file ComplexPluginSample.txt

+   SendPlugin.mon should produce output similar to the file SendPluginSample.txt

+   SubscribePlugin.mon should produce output similar to the file SubscribePluginSample.txt